zachpino/comm-workshop-s18/week06/textswitch.md

 ![hover effect](hover.gif)

-When a viewer mouses over a dot, we can see which congressional district that dot represents in the `#key` area of the svg.
+When a viewer mouses over a dot, they can see which congressional district that dot represents in the `#key` area of the svg.

+**Important**
-`d` refers to the data bound to the object that is moused-over, whereas `this` refers to the object itself.
-So, we can `select` another object on the page such as `#key` and update it with the data of the moused-over dot with `d`, or adjust the moused-over object's appearence with `this`.
+A common point of confusion: `d` refers to the *data* bound to the object that is moused-over, whereas `this` refers to the *circle object* itself.

+So, we can `select` another object on the page such as `#key` and update it with the data of the moused-over dot with `d`, or adjust the moused-over circle object's appearence with `this`.

 With our visualization more interactive, can we reach any new insights in exploring our plot?

 -----

-We can now move on to another goal, adding another data point [encoded in the radius of the circle](money.md)!
+Mouseover is cool and all, but it is kind of jarring.
+Wouldn't it be nice if we could [animate](animation.md) that transition instead?